Chernowi/mai-par-labs/readme.md

 ### Dynamic Domain File Overview: `rescue-drone-dynamic_domain.pddl`

 This file extends the static domain with the action `Increase-Capacity`, allowing the drone to reset the predicate `Safe-zone-has-capacity`
+This assumes that randomly in any moment a person can leave the safe zone and leave a free spot in it

 ---